Mathematical Foundations of Polyphonic Music Generation via Structural Inductive Bias: Beyond Randomness: Information-Theoretic Topology Design (Smart v3)

 This transitive closure guarantees that $\sim_{\epsilon}$ is reflexive, symmetric, and transitive.

-\begin{theorem}{NMI Quotient Topology}{nmi_quotient_topology} The equivalence relation $\sim_{\epsilon}$ partitions the entangled feature space $X$ into a discrete set of disjoint equivalence classes, forming the quotient space $\mathcal{Q} = X / \sim_{\epsilon} = \{ [x]_1, \dots, [x]_K \}$.
-The canonical projection map $\pi: X \to \mathcal{Q}$ physically maps each equivalence class to an isolated subspace, rendering the block-diagonal operator $S = \bigoplus_{k=1}^K B_k$ topologically exact, not merely a heuristic sparse approximation. \end{theorem}
+\begin{proposition}[NMI Quotient Topology] The equivalence relation $\sim_{\epsilon}$ partitions the entangled feature space $X$ into a discrete set of disjoint equivalence classes, forming the quotient space $\mathcal{Q} = X / \sim_{\epsilon} = \{ [x]_1, \dots, [x]_K \}$.
+The canonical projection map $\pi: X \to \mathcal{Q}$ physically maps each equivalence class to an isolated subspace, ensuring that the block-diagonal operator $S = \bigoplus_{k=1}^K B_k$ is structurally isomorphic to the empirical quotient manifold, elevating it from a naive sparse approximation to a theoretically grounded topological mapping. \end{proposition}

-\textbf{Empirical Realization (Block Allocation):} To physically construct this quotient space $\mathcal{Q}$ from empirical data, we compute the pairwise NMI correlation matrix $C \in \mathbb{R}^{d \times d}$ and apply hierarchical clustering (Ward's method) to identify the equivalence classes.
+\textbf{Empirical Realization (Block Allocation):} To physically construct this quotient space $\mathcal{Q}$ from empirical data, I compute the pairwise NMI correlation matrix $C \in \mathbb{R}^{d \times d}$ and apply hierarchical clustering (Ward's method) to identify the equivalence classes.
 These groups are then mapped directly to the physical blocks of the Smart Embedding layer.
 This ensures that the structural sparsity of the model is strictly \textit{isomorphic} to the intrinsic topological quotient structure of the data.